Docs › Installing Piwik

 Congratulations!

-Configuring Piwik
+Configuring Matomo

-If your website is a medium or high-traffic website (more than a few hundred visits per day) you may have to set up auto-archiving so that Piwik calculates your reports periodically.
-If you do not do this, Piwik will recalculate your statistics every time you visit a Piwik page, which will slow Piwik down and increase the load on your database.
+If you do not setup the cron, Matomo will recalculate your statistics every time you visit a Matomo report, which will slow Matomo down and increase the load on your database.

 Updates, Recommended Server Configuration, and More